Digital imaging: Theoretical application

 Photography is a medium used to capture specific moments visually.
-Through photography our culture has been given the chance to send information (such as appearance) with little or no distortion.
+Through photography, information can be sent (such as appearance) with little or no distortion.
 The Media Richness Theory provides a framework for describing a medium's ability to communicate information without loss or distortion.
 This theory has provided the chance to understand human behavior in communication technologies.

-The article written by Daft and Lengel (1984,1986) states the following:
+Daft and Lengel (1984,1986) states the following:

-Communication media fall along a continuum of richness.
-The richness of a medium comprises four aspects: the availability of instant feedback, which allows questions to be asked and answered; the use of multiple cues, such as physical presence, vocal inflection, body gestures, words, numbers and graphic symbols; the use of natural language, which can be used to convey an understanding of a broad set of concepts and ideas; and the personal focus of the medium (pp. 83).
+"Communication media fall along a continuum of richness.
+The richness of a medium comprises four aspects: the availability of instant feedback, which allows questions to be asked and answered; the use of multiple cues, such as physical presence, vocal inflection, body gestures, words, numbers and graphic symbols; the use of natural language, which can be used to convey an understanding of a broad set of concepts and ideas; and the personal focus of the medium (pp. 83)."

 The more a medium is able to communicate the accurate appearance, social cues and other such characteristics the more rich it becomes.
 Photography has become a natural part of how we communicate.
-For example, most phones have the ability to send pictures in text messages.
+For example, most mobile phones have the ability to send pictures in text messages.
 Apps Snapchat and Vine have become increasingly popular for communicating.
 Sites like Instagram and Facebook have also allowed users to reach a deeper level of richness because of their ability to reproduce information.
 Sheer, V. C. (January–March 2011).
 Teenagers' use of MSN features, discussion topics, and online friendship development: the impact of media richness and communication control.
 Communication Quarterly, 59(1).